SCCapstone/WorkAnyPlace/Readme.md

 # Testing
-We will contribute to testing our code here.
+We will contribute to testing our code here with writing tests.

 ## Testing Technology